flowerbug/mcol_pictures/README.md

   Some of the dependencies are: exiftool and find, there are perhaps others.

-  To run the script it needs to be in the $PATH as an executable.
+  To run the script it needs to be in the ${PATH} as an executable.
 It should run from anywhere.
 The directories this script operates on are specified using ${HOME} and specificly the pics/collection and pics/index subdirectories.

 # Bug Reporting